 Friends, family, hobbies and work have become more important to your partner than you.
 Whenever it is about choosing between you and the other important things in their life, the odds are naturally stacked against you.

-14. Your partner expects you to work according to his/her wishes
+14. Your partner expects you to work according to their wishes

-While nothing that your partner does is even run by you once, they expect you to comply with their every wish and act according to their whims and fancies.
+While nothing your partner does is run by you even once, they expect you to comply with their every wish, and act according to their whims and fancies.

 15. Your spouse makes no effort to impress you

-Every relationship goes through that transition from when you both always looked your best to knock each other’s socks off to a point where you’re comfortable being around your significant other in your PJs and sweat pants.
+Every relationship goes through that transition from when you both always looked your best, knocking each other’s socks off, to a point where you’re comfortable being around your significant other in your PJs and sweat pants.
 That’s called progress in a relationship.

 Yet, every so often, spouses do put in an effort to dress up to impress each other, especially on special occasions.
 If your partner makes no such effort at all, it may be a sign that they’re not afraid of losing you.